Why Google Drive, Dropbox, and SharePoint Are Not Built for Evidence Management

 Evidence management systems include built-in reporting modules that produce audit-ready documentation in minutes.
 Chain of custody reports, access logs, retention compliance summaries, and case disposition records are all formatted to meet legal and regulatory standards.
 See how law enforcement agencies build court-ready evidence workflows that hold up to prosecutorial and judicial scrutiny from the moment evidence is collected.

-Who Is Most at Risk Using Cloud Storage for Evidence?
+Who is Most Exposed Using Cloud Storage for Evidence

-- Law enforcement agencies managing digital evidence from body cameras, surveillance systems, and mobile devices
+• Law enforcement agencies managing body camera, surveillance, and mobile device evidence

-- Corporate legal and compliance teams handling internal investigations, HR matters, or regulatory inquiries
+• Corporate legal and compliance teams handling internal investigations and regulatory inquiries

-- Healthcare organizations managing incident documentation and compliance records
+• Healthcare organizations managing incident documentation and HIPAA-relevant records

-The challenge is that evidentiary failures often do not surface until they are already catastrophic: a chain of custody challenge that throws out key evidence, a compliance audit that exposes inadequate retention practices, a data breach involving sensitive case files, or a lawsuit in which opposing counsel successfully argues that your evidence handling was insufficient.
+Evidentiary failures usually do not surface until they are catastrophic.
+A chain of custody challenge that throws out key evidence.
+A compliance audit that exposes inadequate retention practices.
+A breach involving sensitive case files.
+A motion that argues your evidence handling was insufficient.
+By the time any of those land, the cost of switching is far higher than it would have been if you had moved earlier.

 By then, the cost of switching is far higher than it would have been if you had acted proactively.

-What to Look for in Evidence Management Software
+What to Look for If You are Switching

-If you are evaluating a move away from cloud storage for evidence handling, look for platforms that offer:
+If you are evaluating a move from cloud storage to evidence management software, the requirements that actually matter are:

-- Case-centric data architecture with granular access controls
+• Case-centric data architecture with granular role-based access

-- Integration capabilities with your existing tools such as CAD systems, body cam platforms, and case management systems
+• Integration with existing tools such as RMS, CAD, body cam systems, and case management platforms

-- Compliance alignment with relevant standards including CJIS, ISO 27001, HIPAA, and SOC 2
+• Compliance alignment with relevant standards including CJIS, HIPAA, and SOC 2

 Not sure what to prioritize during evaluation?
 This breakdown of the evidence management software features law enforcement agencies rely on most is a good place to start.
 If your organization is in active procurement, this guide on evaluating evidence management software covers the specific capabilities government buyers should validate before making a decision.

-When the stakes include legal admissibility, regulatory compliance, and organizational accountability, the infrastructure you use to store and manage evidence needs to be purpose-built for the job.
-The gap between a shared folder and a compliant evidence management software platform is not just a feature gap.
+When the stakes include legal admissibility, regulatory exposure, and organizational accountability, the infrastructure you use to handle evidence has to be purpose-built for the job.
+The gap between a shared folder and a compliant evidence management platform is not a feature gap.
 It is a risk gap.

 The question is not whether your organization can technically store evidence in the cloud.
-The question is whether you can defend that decision when it matters most.
+It is whether you can defend that decision when it matters most.

 Ready to VIDIZMO Digital Evidence Management System for your organization?
 Start by assessing your current chain of custody documentation process.
 That is usually where the gaps become most visible, most quickly.
 Contact us today to speak with an expert and find out how VIDIZMO can help you close those gaps.